-When the first overheated comb fails, the temptation is to quickly get the broodnest back together, and the hive buttoned up so the bees can cool things down.
-But:
+When the first overheated comb fails, It’s temptating to quickly get the broodnest back together, and the hive buttoned up, so the bees can cool things down.
+But it’s too late:

-- simply moving or touching worked comb now can cause it fail
+- simply moving or touching worked comb causes it fail

-- it takes hours or longer for bees to re-establish normal hive activities after a hive is disturbed
+- it takes hours or longer for bees to re-organize

-- additional comb failures won’t be noticed until honey runs out the hive entrance
+- additional comb failures, in a closed up hive, won’t be noticed until honey runs out the hive entrance

 - honey running out an entrance indicates a hive is doomed

 Leaving an overheated hive open allows a beekeeper to monitor and handle additional failed comb.
-But it isn’t a better solution:
+But it isn’t a good solution:

-- all worked comb will continue heat up and probably fail
+- comb continues to heat up and probably fail

-Some other solutions might involve using ice or driving all the bees from the hive, saving the bees while loosing the comb.
-But why get to this point?
+Other solutions using ice or driving all the bees from the hive, could save the bees.
+But the comb is probably lost.

-Always prepare a tbh for hot weather.
+Always prepare a top bar hive for hot weather before it’s too hot.
 And when it’s too hot just stay out.
 Check out my heat page.